tarwn/lessthandot-hugo/blogs/content/posts/2011-12-07-dynamic-connections-in-ssis-extract.md

 The variables that will be required:

-Parent – variable “InstanceNameParent”
+Parent – variable "InstanceNameParent"

-Child – variable “InstanceName”
+Child – variable "InstanceName"

 Create each variable in the packages as a data type of string.
 Leave the value empty.